dhen2714/TG282ExcelAdaptor/README.md

 ## Installation

+Requires Python 3.11 or greater.
 To set up TG282ExcelAdaptor, follow these steps:

 1. Clone the git repository:
    ```